greentfrapp/attention-primer/1_counting-letters/README.md

 We then allocate more attention on **Values** whose **Keys** align to the **Query**.
 To do this, we simply multiply the softmax of the dot product by the **Values**.
 This gives us a weighted sum of the **Values**, where aligned **Keys** contribute more to this weighted sum.

-Extract of the `attention` method under the `AttentionModel` class in the script:
+Extract of the `attention` method from the `AttentionModel` class in the script:

 ```python
 def attention(self, query, key, value):